Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope: A Forward model of telescope visibilities

 where the Array Pattern (AP) is defined by:

 with the coefficients $c_{pn} = w_{pn} Z_{L,np}/Z_0 $.
-The phase reference is now taken at the centre of the station, introducing a phase factor in \eqref{AP} based on the relative antenna distances $\overrightarrow{b}_{\textrm{ant},np}$.
+The phase reference is now taken at the centre of the station, introducing a phase factor in \eqref{AP} based on the relative antenna distances $\mathbfit{b}_{\textrm{ant},np}$.
 The impedance $Z_0$ in \eqref{beam} has been introduced so that the AP shares the same units as the EEPs.

-Considering now dual-polarised antennas with two feed ports, denoted as feed-H and feed-V, we re-express the beamformed voltages using the $2\times2$ Jones matrix formalism \cite{smirnov2011revisiting}.
+Considering now dual-polarised antennas with two feed ports, denoted as $v_{p,X}$ and $v_{p,Y}$, with indices $X$ and $Y$ referring to the orientation of the associated dipoles along $\hat{\mathbfit{x}}$ or $\hat{\mathbfit{y}}$ axis, we re-express the beamformed voltages using the $2\times2$ Jones matrix formalism \cite{Jones:41, smirnov2011revisiting}.
 Omitting the explicit time ($t$) and frequency ($f$) dependence, this yields:

-where $\overrightarrow{E}_i = E_{i,\textrm{polH}}\,\hat{e}_{\textrm{H}} + E_{i,\textrm{polV}}\,\hat{e}_{\textrm{V}}$, with $\hat{e}_H$ and $\hat{e}_V$ representing the unit vectors corresponding to the horizontal and vertical components in the Ludwig-III polarisation coordinate system \cite{1140406}.
+where $\mathbfit{E}_i = E_{i,X}\,\hat{\mathbfit{e}}_{X} + E_{i,Y}\,\hat{\mathbfit{e}}_{Y}$, with $\hat{\mathbfit{e}}_X$ and $\hat{\mathbfit{e}}_Y$ representing the unit vectors corresponding to the horizontal and vertical components in the Ludwig-III polarisation coordinate system \cite{1140406}.
 In agreement with our previous derivation \eqref{beam}, the elements of the Jones matrix are given by: